v0ss3n/projects/_posts/2024-10-22-wearable-electronics.md

 </div>

 ## How to make things wearable?
-There is a few ingredients to make a succesful wearable, and they all work together.
+There is a few ingredients to make a successful wearable, and they all work together.
 There is not a fixed place to start - some people work better with a thought-through concept, others work better when they start making.

 - What's your **inspiration**?
 What's the concept, what do you want to say with your wearable piece of art?
 - Where and how do you wear it?
 Pick a **part of the body** - are you making something for on your head?
 Around your arm?
 On your hand?
 How can you make it wearable for that body part?